 Westfields Hospital & Clinic has been a pillar of the New Richmond community since we opened our doors in 1950.
 We take pride in upholding our legacy of providing our patients with award-winning medical services and patient care, close to home.

-We’ve been named one of the Top 20 Critical Access Hospitals in the country by The National Rural Health Association and The Chartis Group for three consecutive years.
-We’ve also earned a five-star rating for our quality of patient care by the Centers for Medicare & Medicaid Services, and we’ve received a Top 25 Environmental Excellence Award for our sustainability efforts by Practice Greenhealth.
+We’ve been named one of the Top 20 Critical Access Hospitals in the country by The National Rural Health Association for four consecutive years.
+We’ve also earned a five-star rating for our patient experience by the Centers for Medicare & Medicaid Services, and we’ve received a 2022 Greenhealth Emerald Award for our sustainability efforts by Practice Greenhealth.
 Additionally, we’ve earned The Joint Commission’s Gold Seal of Approval™ by reaching its national standards for health care quality and safety in hospitals.

 In 1999, Westfields Hospital & Clinic joined the HealthPartners family, connecting us to a comprehensive care system and extensive multi-specialty group practice.
 We work closely with our partner hospitals and clinics in the Twin Cities and western Wisconsin, including Regions, Hudson, Lakeview and Amery Hospitals.
 Together we’re working to promote health and well-being in New Richmond and across western Wisconsin.